16+ years of gists

 codeigniter-mongodb #

-This is not actually a gist, but I'm including it because it exemplifies my early commitment to PHP.
 This is a library that I wrote for an early version of CodeIgniter, an application framework for PHP.

 Based on this line, I think this library was intended for use on OnePage, my first ever coding collaboration with another person (Buffer's Joel Gascoigne).